nicomo/nicolasmorin/content/blog/fre-researchers-1.md

 ----------

 These were just a few first results from the database, on a fairly general level.
 I'm working on associated documents right now.
 I'll then have institutions + researchers + documents, _id est_ the basics blocks I need to then be able to play around with the data.
-I'll keep you posted here.
+I'll keep you posted here... whenever I have made sufficient progress.